 Delta Kappa Kappa Fraternity currently resides at 86 Sheldon Avenue in Oswego, New York.
 Over the years there have been several official Fraternity houses.
-First on our history is our house on West Bridge Street house followed by the Wallace House on West Fifth Street from 1935 till WWII, and then followed up by our glorious home at 15 Bronson Street.
-Purchased in 1948 the house was a large stone structure with a frame wing to the West.
+First on our history is our house on West Bridge Street house followed by the Wallace House on West Fifth Street from 1935 until the outbreak of World War II, and then followed up by our glorious home at 15 Bronson Street.
+Purchased in 1948, the house was a large stone structure with a frame wing to the West.
 The building was originally constructed in 1826, with the addition made at the turn of the century.
 The main floor of the building was Victorian in its design.
 The rooms included a drawing room, library, dining room, kitchen and front parlor, which were very spacious and ornate.
 The woodwork was mahogany, and the ceilings were covered with ornamental plaster.
 Fireplaces were present in each room down stairs with large mirrors overhead.
 Brother’s rooms were on the second and third floors.
 Tragically on January 9th 1983 our house at 15 Bronson Street was destroyed by fire.
-After efforts to rebuild, it soon to have become National Historical Society Home, we were forced to sell the land and take the proceeds to purchase our current Beautiful home one block from The Oswego State campus on 86 Sheldon Avenue.
+After efforts to rebuild, it soon to have become National Historical Society Home, we were forced to sell the land and take the proceeds to purchase our current beautiful home one block from the Oswego State campus on 86 Sheldon Avenue.

 The Fraternity Bond